Creating and Running a PHPixie Project on macOS with ServBay

 servbay-phpixie-test.local

-to your ServBay server.
+routes to your local ServBay server.

-Adding Sample Code
+Adding Example Code

 src/App/HTTP/Controller/Home.php

 .
-Create the file and directories if they do not exist.php<?php namespace App\HTTP\Controller; use PHPixie\HTTP\Request; use PHPixie\Template; use PHPixie\Database\Query; // Import Query class class Home extends \PHPixie\Controller { protected $template; public function __construct(Template $template) { $this->template = $template; } // Default homepage action public function action_index(Request $request) { // Render the assets/templates/app/home.php template return $this->template->render('app:home'); } // Memcached example action public function action_memcached(Request $request) { $cache = $this->components->cache(); $cache->set('key', 'Hello Memcached from ServBay!', 60); // Store data, valid for 60 seconds $value = $cache->get('key'); // Retrieve data return $this->response()->string($value); // Return string response } // Redis example action public function action_redis(Request $request) { $redis = $this->components->redis(); $redis->set('key', 'Hello Redis from ServBay!'); // Store data $value = $redis->get('key'); // Retrieve data return $this->response()->string($value); // Return string response } // MySQL/PostgreSQL example to add a user public function action_add_user(Request $request) { // Use database component to get a query builder $query = $this->components->database()->query(); // Insert a new user into the 'users' table $query->insert('users')->data([ 'name' => 'ServBay Demo User', 'email' => 'demo-' . uniqid() . '@servbay.test', // Use a unique email ])->execute(); // Execute insert return $this->response()->string('User added successfully.'); // Return success message } // MySQL/PostgreSQL example to list users public function action_list_users(Request $request) { // Use database component to get a query builder $query = $this->components->database()->query(); // Query all users from the 'users' table $users = $query->select('*')->from('users')->execute()->fetchAll(); // Execute and fetch all return $this->response()->json($users); // Return user list as JSON } }
+Manually create the file and directories if they don't exist.php<?php namespace App\HTTP\Controller; use PHPixie\HTTP\Request; use PHPixie\Template; use PHPixie\Database\Query; // Import the Query class class Home extends \PHPixie\Controller { protected $template; public function __construct(Template $template) { $this->template = $template; } // Default home page action public function action_index(Request $request) { // Render the assets/templates/app/home.php template return $this->template->render('app:home'); } // Sample Memcached action public function action_memcached(Request $request) { $cache = $this->components->cache(); $cache->set('key', 'Hello Memcached from ServBay!', 60); // Store data, valid for 60 seconds $value = $cache->get('key'); // Retrieve data return $this->response()->string($value); // Return string response } // Sample Redis action public function action_redis(Request $request) { $redis = $this->components->redis(); $redis->set('key', 'Hello Redis from ServBay!'); // Store data $value = $redis->get('key'); // Retrieve data return $this->response()->string($value); // Return string response } // Sample action to add a user (MySQL/PostgreSQL) public function action_add_user(Request $request) { // Use the database component's query builder $query = $this->components->database()->query(); // Insert new user into the 'users' table $query->insert('users')->data([ 'name' => 'ServBay Demo User', 'email' => 'demo-' . uniqid() . '@servbay.test', // Unique email ])->execute(); // Perform insert return $this->response()->string('User added successfully.'); // Return success message } // Sample action to list users (MySQL/PostgreSQL) public function action_list_users(Request $request) { // Use the database component's query builder $query = $this->components->database()->query(); // Fetch all users from the 'users' table $users = $query->select('*')->from('users')->execute()->fetchAll(); // Execute query and get results return $this->response()->json($users); // Return user list as JSON } }

 1